-Travelling with more than one adult for your upcoming trip?
-The good news is you can often cover everyone under a group travel insurance policy.
+Travelling with more than one person for your upcoming trip?
+The good news is you can usually cover everyone under one group travel insurance policy.
 Up to 25 travellers can enjoy the same benefits that they’d receive from a singles policy, with a few extra advantages:

 - Less paperwork.
 The paperwork required to get everyone insured is cut down considerably with group policies.
 One person can make all the arrangements for the whole group.

-- An identical level of cover.
-Everyone gets the same level of cover, which means everyone knows what activities they can and cannot take part in.
+- Identical levels of cover.
+Everyone gets the same level of protection, which means everyone knows what activities they can and can’t take part in.

-It’s important to track down group travel cover that suits the needs of all travellers in your group.
-Luckily, these types of policies typically cover what’s most important.
+Travel insurance can vary between insurers, so it’s important to track down suitable travel insurance for groups that works for all travellers in your party.
+Luckily, many types of policies typically cover what’s most important, like:

 |Group cover benefits||Details|

 |Cancellations and delays||Trip cancellations and delays can happen at any time, anywhere.
 So, it makes sense for the whole group to protect themselves against this risk.
 This is especially important if you’re all travelling from different locations on a strict itinerary.
 Cancellations and delays can cover costs incurred if part, or all, of your trip is cancelled, such as lost deposits.|